quii/learn-go-with-tests/select.md

 - Slow
 - Flaky
-- Cant test edge cases
+- Can't test edge cases

-In go there is a package `net/http/httptest` where you can easily create a mock http server that you can fully control.
+In Go there is a package `net/http/httptest` where you can easily create a mock HTTP server that you can fully control.

 Let's change our tests to use mocks we control so they will be reliable.